Toddler sleep: what you need to know

 A bedtime routine might look something like this:

-Before you turn out the light, it’s a good idea to do a quick check of your child’s room to make sure her sleeping environment is safe.
+Before you turn out the light, it’s a good idea to do a quick check of your child’s room to make sure the sleeping environment is safe.

-If your child takes a dummy to bed, you might consider encouraging him to let go of the dummy.
+If your child takes a dummy to bed, you might consider encouraging your child to let go of the dummy.

-Taking a bottle of milk to bed isn’t a good idea either, because it can cause tooth decay and lead to more problems with sleep.
-It’s better for your child to finish her milk at least 30 minutes before going to bed.
+Taking a bottle of milk to bed isn’t a good idea, because it can cause tooth decay and lead to more problems with sleep.
+It’s better for your child to finish their milk at least 30 minutes before going to bed.

 Calling out and getting up after bedtime